tmhglnd/abstraction-minified/README.md

 ## Extend with an RPi Screen

-You can combine the installation with a little RPi LCD screen to create a version that can run standalone in the living room as a kind of generative picture frame.
+You can combine the installation with a little RPi LCD screen to create a version that can run standalone in the living room as a generative picture frame.
 For example use the [`3.5 inch RPi LCD Screen`](https://www.waveshare.com/3.5inch-rpi-lcd-c.htm)

 `git clone https://github.com/waveshare/LCD-show.git`